 - Reaction to the medicines or anesthesia, such as problems breathing

-- Not removing all of the tissue, with the need for another procedure
+- Not removing all of the tissue, requiring another procedure

 After the Procedure

 You will stay in a recovery area for a few hours.
-The health care providers will tell you when you can go home.
+Your providers will tell you when you can go home.
 Because you may still be drowsy from the medicines, arrange ahead of time to have someone pick you up.